 When from 5 to 7 races have been completed, a boat's series score will be the total of her race scores excluding her worst score;

-When 8 races have been completed, a boat’s series score will be the total of her race scores excluding her two worst scores.
+When If 8 races have been completed, a boat’s series score will be the total of her race scores excluding her two worst scores.

 SUPPORT BOATS

-All Support Boats must register in advance of the event with the UK RS Tera Class Association Secretary by email to rsterasecretary@gmail.com
+All Support Boats must register in advance of the event with the UK RS Tera Class Association Secretary by email to rsterasecretary@gmail.com completing the online safety/support boat registration form at ???????

 Support Boats must organise their own berthing and pay any appropriate Harbour fees.

 Support Boats shall comply with the Support Boat regulations as defined in the Sailing Instructions.

+All Support helms will attend the safety briefings, be prepared to participate in the event safety fleet and take instruction from the Event Safety Officer

+Each support boat shall carry a VHF radio and should also carry a mobile phone, call sign and telephone number to be advised to the event Safety Officer

+The VHF channel used on the racing area will be advised at the competitors briefing

+Kill cords shall be worn whilst engines are running, the course safety officer will be looking out for compliance on this issue, there are no excuses and boats may be requested to leave the race area immediately if kill cords are not being used appropriately.

+The official event photographer (if present) may move between the starting line and course marks in order to photograph the event, this boat will display a distinguishing flag.

 BERTHING